Ayan-Kumar-Saha/image-crawler/README.md

 # Image Crawler for Unsplash.com

-This is a web image scrapper that scraps images from unsplash.com.
+This is a web image scraper that scrapes images from unsplash.com.

 ## Prerequisites

 * **Mozila Firefox** web browser - This script is written for firefox.
-To use this script for other browsers, check [here](#Note).
+To use this script for other browsers, check [here](#for-other-browsers).
 To download firefox, click [here](https://www.mozilla.org/en-US/firefox/new/).

 * **Driver** for the web browser - A web driver is required according to the chosen browser. **Firefox**, for example, requires **geckodriver**, which needs to be installed before script can be run.
 Make sure it’s in your PATH, e.g., place it in `/usr/bin` or `/usr/local/bin`.